 If this is your first time using libGDX, you’re at the right place.
-The following article details how you can get your fist libGDX project up and running.
+The following steps detail how you can get your fist libGDX project up and running.

-The java world offers a lot of different IDEs, so feel free to choose whichever you like most:
+The java world offers a lot of different IDEs.
+All of them will have minor advantages and disadvantages, but in the end they all do their job, so feel free to choose whichever you like most.

 - JDK 8+

-- IDE itself: IntelliJ IDEA (community edition is sufficient)
+- IDE itself: IntelliJ IDEA (the “Community” edition is sufficient)

 - For Android: Android SDK